Diegoplas/2022Q2GO-Bootcamp/README.md

 ### 2. Usage

-1. The main program should be excecuted from root for the paths to match correcly.
+The main program should be excecuted from root for the paths to match correcly.
 To excecute it we can use:

    ```
    go run ./main/.
    ```

+### 2. Available endpoints

-2. BTC Historic Values on CSV - /btc-values/{day}
+1. BTC Historic Values on CSV - /btc-values/{day}

    This endpoint gets the historical prices from a CSV file of the latest n days.
 Ex, if you want to know the prices of the quarter of the year, you would write 90 as the input (that would be 90 days).